odea-project/qAlgorithms/report/report.md

 |-- control value (optional)
     |
     |-- bin assignment
-)
+) // adressed

 <b> The RawData object: </b>
 Centroided data is stored as individual scans, with one vector per scan.
 Within the scans, data points are sorted by mz.
 Scans are accessed through a vector containing all scans.
-It is possible to account for empty scans. (@gerrit: a tree would be nice.) // see above
+It is possible to account for empty scans. (@gerrit: a tree would be nice. // adressed) // see above

 <b> Bin objects: </b>
 Every Bin stores all data points determined to belong to the same EIC.
 All subsetting methods are called on the bin without requiring knowledge of data points outside of the bin.
 The main difference between Bins and EICs is that a Bin only operates with pointers to data points in RawData, while the EIC can be used independently of the RawData it was generated from.
-(@gerrit: so, what is the reason for using the structure of these bins instead of just EICs?-> this should be explained) Additionally, bins keep track of information that can later be used for filtering or weighing purposes, such as if any scans appear more than once in the data and median values for scans and masses.
+(@gerrit: so, what is the reason for using the structure of these bins instead of just EICs?-> this should be explained // adressed)
+Additionally, bins keep track of information that can later be used for filtering or weighing purposes, such as if any scans appear more than once in the data and median values for scans and masses.
 These details are irrelevant to the peak finding process and